 This is a required assessment in all workplaces to ensure that companies can avoid potential fire risks or carry out the proper procedures in the event of a fire emergency.

 Construction Risk Assessment

-Construction sites use this necessary risk assessment to help management teams identify possible workplace hazards, take corrective action, and comply with safety policies.
+Construction sites use this necessary risk assessment to help management teams identify possible workplace hazards, take corrective action, solve safety issues and safety hazards, and comply with safety policies.

 Manual Handling Risk Assessment

 This is a type of risk assessment conducted in workplaces like factories and construction sites where employees might be at risk of injury or illness from the lifting and moving of heavy loads.

 This assessment is conducted by healthcare professionals to evaluate whether a patient has a low, moderate, or high risk of falling.
 Through this, they can implement strategies and procure resources to help reduce the chances of falling and injury.